wsu718/beluga-frontend/README.md

-This is the staging frontend for Beluga.
+This is the landing frontend for Beluga.